Advanced Data Analytics for the Modern Power System

 • DERs as Non-wires Alternatives (NWA) – Many states are pursuing NWAs, which has resulted in the need to develop formal approaches to accurately value Distributed Energy Resources (DER) and their benefits.
 Quanta Technology has developed a framework and tool that addresses the critical gaps found in existing NWA analyses.
 Central to the framework is the Locational Marginal Value (LMV), measured in $/kW and $/kVAr, that is associated with specific locations along a distribution circuit and is varying with time (hourly).
 The tool incorporates a sophisticated optimization process that evaluates each location based on DER size, technology, and characteristics.
 The tool then provides users with an intuitive presentation of DER valuation.

-Visualization of Locational Marginal Value (LMV) provides insights into the exact location DERs should be placed in order to serve as alternative to a wired solution.
+Visualization of Locational Marginal Value (LMV) provides insights into the exact location DERs should be placed in order to serve as an alternative to a wired solution.
 (Numbers are in $/kW.)

 Why Quanta Technology